-We enjoyed some fantastic events here at Capel-le-Ferne in 2019 and we are working hard to make 2020, which marks the 80th anniversary of the Battle of Britain, even more exciting.
+This year, 2020, marks the 80th anniversary of the Battle of Britain, and the Trust is marking this unique year with a series of great events.
 The Memorial and The Scramble Experience are great to visit at any time, but on special event days there is even more to enjoy.
 Don’t forget the cafe and shop are always open, too.
 Check our our Day-by-Day Events Listing to see what’s coming up next.

-We are still working hard on this year’s events, but here’s what’s already in the pipeline:
+We will continue to add to this year’s list of events, but here’s what’s already in the pipeline:

 We have a regular Sunday afternoon programme of talks on Battle of Britain-linked themes, along with the occasional free family film day.
 The talks are all held in the comfortable surroundings of The Geoffrey Page Centre in the stunning Wing building.
 Refreshments are available from the Cockpit Cafe.